oarriaga/PyGPToolbox/README.md

 # PyGPToolbox
 PyGPToolbox - A python geometry processing toolbox

 This is a toolbox of python functions for geometry processing.
-This toolbox contains only straight python scripts (.py) and only depends on standard python libraries.
-Installation is simply adding the PyGPToolbox directory to your include path.
+This toolbox contains only straight python scripts (.py) and only depends on standard python libraries. <br /><br />

+## Installation
+Simply adding the PyGPToolbox directory to your include path and importing desired functions.
 For example,<br /><br />
 _import sys_ <br />
-_sys.path.append('/path/to/PyGPToolbox')_<br /><br />
+_sys.path.append('/path/to/PyGPToolbox')_<br />

-To import desired functions, simply add <br /><br />
 _from [functionName] import *_<br /><br />

 ## Main dependencies: <br />